daolympus/daolympus-docs/docs/governance/01_proposal_lifecycle.md

 ## Proposal Voting
-Olympus' implementation of Governor Bravo employs a pessimistic vote casting mechanism.
+DAOlympus' implementation of Governor Bravo employs a pessimistic vote casting mechanism.
 This mechanism operates under the assumption that all governance proposals could potentially be malicious.
 Therefore, it consistently computes the most unfavorable voting supply at different timestamps for each participant.
-This mechanism is designed to prevent voters from altering their exposure level to the gOHM and influence the outcome of the vote.
+This mechanism is designed to prevent voters from altering their exposure level to the gDAOHM and influence the outcome of the vote.
 By doing so, it attempts to safeguard the voting process against strategies that manipulate voting power.

 ```solidity
 function castVoteInternal(